woodcrafty/reck/docs/tutorial.rst

     John
     44

-Wrecords are very useful for assigning fieldnames to sequences of data returned by the ``csv`` module::
+*wrecords* are very useful for assigning fieldnames to sequences of data returned by the ``csv`` module::

     import csv